pschaus/book_lepl1402/source/part4.rst

 Abstract classes become immensely valuable in this context.
-We can encapsulate all the common functionalities into an abstract class, thereby avoiding code duplication.
+We can encapsulate all the common functionalities for handling the various geometric shapes into an abstract class, thereby avoiding code duplication.
-This abstract class will define methods that are common across all shapes, such as a method to print shape information.
+This abstract class will define methods that are common across all shapes, such as a method to print information about the shape.
 However, for specific functionalities that vary from one shape to another, such as the computation of area, we leave the method abstract.